 - Sudden dizziness

-At Tampa General Hospital’s Heart and Vascular Institute, our heart and vascular specialists can provide treatment for cardiac conditions like heart failure and heart disease.
-With 77,000 square-feet of dedicated space, the heart and vascular institute has six cardiac catheterization laboratories, eight cardiac surgery rooms (plus one hybrid room), and seven interventional radiology suites.
+At Tampa General Hospital’s Heart and Vascular Institute, our specialists can provide treatment for cardiac conditions like heart attack, heart failure and heart disease.
+With 77,000 square feet of dedicated space, our institute has six cardiac catheterization laboratories, eight cardiac surgery rooms (plus one hybrid room) and seven interventional radiology suites.